-SDG 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all Target 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment Explanation The fund avoids sectors with a high risk of poor labour conditions, such as agriculture, mining and the sex industry.
-In addition, we check whether companies meet our sustainability criteria concerning human rights in general: equal treatment and non-discrimination, child labour, forced labour, freedom to belong to a trade union, a safe and secure working environment and a living wage.
-SDG 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities.
-Explanation The fund invests in listed companies that apply clean, environmentally-friendly technologies.
-We exclude and avoid non-sustainable activities.
-For example, the fund does not invest in the fossil fuel sector, waste processors that primarily dump waste or producers of combustion engines.
-It does invest in public transport and in telecommunications and software companies.
-In addition, we check whether companies meet our guidelines in respect of the environment, deforestation, change of land use, introduction of exotic species, overexploitation and pollution.
-SDG 12 Ensure sustainable consumption and production patterns 12 (SEMENSEE) AND PRODUCTION AND PRODUCTION Target 12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle Explanation We review the companies in the fund at least once every four years on the aspects of management, human rights, biodiversity, climate and supply chain policy.
-During this review, we consider sector risks, high-risk countries, policy documents and company performance.
-In addition, we may engage with companies.
-SDG 13 Take urgent action to combat climate change and its impacts 13 ACTION 13 ACTION Target 13.2 Integrate climate change measures into national policies, strategies and planning.
+SDG 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all 8 DECENT WORK AND ECONOMIC GROWTH Target 8.8 Protect labour rights and promote safe and secure working environments for all work including migrant workers, in particular women migrants, and those in precarious emp Explanation The fund avoids sectors with a high risk of poor labour conditions, such as agriculture and the sex industry.
+In addition, we check whether companies meet our sustainability concerning human rights in general: equal treatment and non-discrimination, child lab labour, freedom to belong to a trade union, a safe and secure working environment a wage. y criteria oour, forced SDG 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation 9 NOUSIER INVOLVATION ADDINFRASTRUCTURE Target 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with resource-use efficiency and greater adoption of clean and environmentally sound tec and industrial processes, with all countries taking action in accordance with their resp capabilities. hnologies Explanation The fund invests in listed companies that apply clean, environmentally-friendly technology exclude and avoid non-sustainable activities.
+For example, the fund does not invest in fuel sector, waste processors that primarily dump waste or producers of combustion environment in public transport and in telecommunications and software companies.
+In we check whether companies meet our guidelines in respect of the environment, defined change of land use, introduction of exotic species, overexploitation and pollution. the fossil engines.
+It addition, SDG 12 Ensure sustainable consumption and production patterns 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Target 12.6 Encourage companies, especially large and transnational companies, to adopt sustair practices and to integrate sustainability information into their reporting cycle nable Explanation We review the companies in the fund at least once every four years on the aspects of management, human rights, biodiversity, climate and supply chain policy.
+During this consider sector risks, high-risk countries, policy documents and company performance addition, we may engage with companies. review, we SDG 13 Take urgent action to combat climate change and its impacts 13 CLIMATE ACTION Target 13.2 Integrate climate change measures into national policies, strategies and planning.
 Explanation We exclude polluting sectors from the fund and avoid them.
-We assess the risks, policy and performance of companies in areas such as deforestation and change of land use.
-We also maintain larger positions in the portfolio in companies with relatively low CO_2 emissions.
+We assess the risks, polic performance of companies in areas such as deforestation and change of land use.
+We maintain larger positions in the portfolio in companies with relatively low CO 2 emission e also